 Now let's talk about what types of plans employees can purchase to use with their ICHRA plan.

 What is a Qualified Health Plan for ICHRA?

 A Qualified Health Plan for ICHRA is a major medical plan that can be purchased on or off the Exchange.
 It must meet the minimum requirements as outlined in Public Health Services (PHS) Act Section 2711 and Section 2713.
 These two provisions require no annual or lifetime limits on the dollar amount for coverage of essential health benefits and full coverage of preventative health services to be covered with no shared cost to the insured.

-Essentially, ICHRA requires individuals to purchase a qualified medical plan that is MEC compliant.
+Essentially, ICHRA requires individuals to purchase a qualified medical plan that provides Minimum Essential Coverage.

 ICHRA plan options

 The following plans are allowed with ICHRA plans: